Who We Are

 Adding Value At Every Turn

 Harvest Power’s goal is to be the market leader for North America’s 500M+ tons/year of organic materials by providing communities with tailored solutions.
-We harness additional value from organic materials through….fertilizers.
+We harness additional value from organic materials through the production of renewable energy, soils, mulches, and natural fertilizers.
 Our values include:

 - INNOVATION.
 We operate three of North America’s largest commercial anaerobic digestion facilities and have won awards for exceptional performance.

 - ACCESS.
 We are one of the top three organics consumer products companies in North America, providing bagged and bulk products millions of backyards.